michaelgpearce/parallizer/README.md

         end
     end

-Now create a proxy for that service that has executed the specified methods in parallel:
+Now create a proxy for that service that executes the specified methods in parallel.

     require 'parallizer'